sgrieve/GEG6230/week_8/geostats_practical/geostats_practical.md

 ## Interpolating results

-It can often be useful to visualise the results of a clustering analysis by creating a raster surface from the discrete point data.
-This process is known as interpolation, and we will cover this in detail next.

-For now we will use a process called Inverse Distance Weighting (IDW) to convert our point values into a surface.
+It can often be useful to visualise the results of a clustering analysis by interpolating a raster surface from the discrete point data.
+We will go into more detail on interpolation in ArcGIS in the next practical, but for now we will use Inverse Distance Weighting (IDW) to convert our point values into a surface.
 The tool we will use is called `IDW` and can be found in `ArcToolbox > Spatial Analyst Tools > Interpolation > IDW`.
 The inputs are as follows:

 - `Input point features`: The output from the hot spot analysis
 - `Z value field`: `GiZScore`